coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/custom-post-widget/readme.txt

 These new features are on the to-do list:

 * Display the content block featured image when using the shortcode
-* Optionally show the post title when using the shortcode
 * Front-end editing of the content blocks
 * Display shortcode on content block edit screen and/or overview page similar to Contact Form 7
 * Visual Composer integration